Vaccine - health issue- travel insurance in Myanmar

 (liability and health coverage) if you have an accident while driving a motorbike or a car.
 Insurance companies are perfectly aware that you have no right to drive a motorbike in Myanmar.

-It means that all the medical costs, evacuation costs, everything will have to be paid by you!
+all the medical costs, evacuation costs, everything will have to be paid by you!
 A real evacuation by plane to Thailand cost at least 35 000 USD.....
 These guys run a private company.... they will not pay for you if you are driving and you get an accident, they will come to get you until you pay before.

 Very unfortunately, every year, we have very dramatic situations with tourists injured while driving themselves at motorbike (sometimes very badly) and they have to stay in Myanmar and/or pay everything without any refund.